We all have those days when you really don’t feel like going to work, but when do you know it’s time to move on and find a new job?

 Is money becoming a constant worry?
 Think back to the last time you had a pay rise – is it time to approach your manager and as for one?
 If it’s been a long time since your last pay rise (generally, more than a year) and your request has been declined without any indication as to when you might start to earn some more money, it’s time to start looking at what else might be out there.

-How to fix it: If it’s time for a pay rise, ask.
+How to fix it: If it’s time for an increase in your salary (you can benchmark your own salary against this guide), ask.
 This can often be a daunting task, however, remember that you deserve to be paid fairly.
 If it sounds like nothing is going to change now or in the near future, hit the jobs board.

 9. Your values don’t match up with those of your employer